isambard-sc/openportal/docs/README.md

 concepts in `templemeads`, such as how to create Agents, how to introduce them to each other, how to send `Jobs`, and how to implement your own job handler to implement the business logic.

+### Example 3: command line and config files

+The [command line](command_line) example demonstrates how to create agents in a more standardised way, e.g. with a standardised command line interface and configuration file.
+This example shows how to easily create new agents that will look and feel like other agents in the OpenPortal system.